ibm-cloud-docs/containers/cs_regions.md

 </br>

 To use the API with the global endpoint, in all your requests, pass the region name in the `X-Region` header.
-To list available regions, run `ibmcloud regions`.
+To list available regions, run `ibmcloud cs regions`.
 {: tip}

 To view documentation on the API commands, view [https://containers.bluemix.net/swagger-api/](https://containers.bluemix.net/swagger-api/).